-- The nominated supervisor is responsible for ensuring that a minimum of one educator who is currently qualified in senior first aid, asthma management and anaphylaxis management is present at the service at all times it is educating and caring for children. - The service will endeavour to have all educators holding a current first aid qualification. - A current first aid certificate or willingness to undergo training will be advertised for all new positions.

-- A fully stocked and updated first aid kit will be kept in the designated secure place in the centre.
+- The nominated supervisor is responsible for ensuring that a minimum of one educator who is currently qualified in senior first aid, asthma management and anaphylaxis management is present at the service at all times it is educating and caring for children. - The service will endeavour to have all educators holding a current first aid qualification. - A current first aid certificate or willingness to undergo training will be advertised for all new positions. - The centre will budget for the cost of the first aid course or renewal for each educator as part of the training budget, where an employee has no other need for this certificate, or in the case of financial hardship. - A fully stocked and updated first aid kit will be kept in the designated secure place in the centre.
 Educators are to ensure that this is easily accessible to all educators and volunteers and kept inaccessible to the children. - A separate travelling first aid kit will be also maintained and taken on all excursions and outdoor activities. - The first aid kit will contain the minimum equipment suggested by the Red Cross or St John's Ambulance and a first aid manual will be kept at the centre. - A cold pack will be kept in the freezer for treatment of bruises and swelling. - An inventory of the kits will be maintained and checked on a minimum monthly basis and signed off by the Coordinator/ Nominated Supervisor.
 The checklists may be requested for sighting by management or from the NSW regulatory authority. - An educator will be designated the duty of maintaining the kits to ensure that they are fully stocked, and that all items are within the use by date. - At orientation, educators and volunteers will be made aware of the first aid kit, where it is kept and their responsibilities in relation to it. - Qualified first aiders will only administer first aid in minor accidents or to stabilise the victim until expert assistance arrives in more serious accidents. - Telephone numbers of emergency contacts, local doctor and poisons centre will be kept on display. - In the event of an emergency, the educator administering the first aid must not leave the patient until emergency services or the parent arrives.
 A second educator should make all emergency calls.